michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 ### Routing Parameters

-Routing parameters provide a powerful way to pass data between components in Angular applications.
+Routing parameters provide a strong way to pass data between components in Angular applications.
 This method is particularly useful when you need to share information across different views or components that are not directly related in the component tree.